Crosstalk-mitigated microelectronic control for optically-active spins: Experimental setup

-The field cancellation extinction ratio (directly proportional to the residual crosstalk field) is undetectable (within experimental error bar) from the CW-ODMR measurements (Fig.\ref{fig4}c-e) and Rabi oscillation lifetimes (Fig.\ref{fig4}h-k) directly.
-Fitting the results, a -15 dB extinction ratio of crosstalk field power is inferred.
+The field cancellation extinction ratio (directly proportional to the residual crosstalk field) is undetectable (within experimental error bar) from the CW-ODMR measurements and Rabi oscillation lifetimes (Fig. \ref{fig4}e-h) directly.
+Fitting the results in Fig. \ref{fig4}a, a -15 dB extinction ratio of crosstalk field power is inferred.
 The extinction ratio can be further improved by precisely balancing the driving of the inner-outer loops to the optimal ratio.
-For our case demonstrated in Fig.\ref{fig4}(h-k), a -20 dB imbalance of microwave power (from the left loops) at the NV would diminish $T_{Rabi}$ only by 2\% under the active cancelling protection and a -30 dB imbalance for 0.2\% (Supplementary Section I).
+For our case demonstrated in Fig. \ref{fig4}(e-h), a -20 dB imbalance of microwave power (from the left loops) at the NV would diminish $T_2^{Rabi}$ only by 2\% under the active cancelling protection and a -30 dB imbalance for 0.2\%.

-\bmhead{Acknowledgements} The authors thank J. Monroy-Ruz for building the confocal microscope used in this experiment and S. Komrakova and J. Frazer for fabrication support.
-The authors thank J. Monroy-Ruz and J. Matthews for useful discussions.
-The authors acknowledge funding support from the Quantum Computing and Simulation Hub Partnership Resource Project RFSQ and the Engineering and Physical Sciences Research Council (EPSRC) grant QC:SCALE EP/W006685/1.